New charter school opens in Springdale

 SPRINGDALE, Ark.
-(KNWA) — Springdale celebrated the opening of a new charter school yesterday.
+(KFTA) — Springdale celebrated the opening of a new charter school yesterday.

 LISA Academy is in the building that used to be the Ozark Montessori Academy.